 After wading through 10 different containers, we have selected the best three.
 Here are our recommendations for the best dog poop disposal containers along with our reviews, highlighting the pros and cons of each product.

-1.Ubbi Steel Container
+1.Ubbi Steel Odor Locking

 The Ubi Steel Odoer Locking Container is our top pick.
 This award-winning design container can be used to hold diapers or bags of dog poop then empty it weekly.